waitingcheung/messenger-bot/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/OTlqFy6h5UY/0.jpg)](https://youtu.be/OTlqFy6h5UY)

 ## Update
+- 2016 May 21: New Feature.
+My bot can now extract code blocks from the answer and create a link to a paste service for you to [download the code].
 - 2016 May 20: Facebook has approved my page for the permission of sending messages to users.
 You may message my bot for coding questions from [here].

 ## Configuration